-Regardless, always re-engage email subscribers until they unsubscribe.
+Regardless, continually re-engage email subscribers until they unsubscribe.

-The final tip when it comes to email marketing activities is to personalize the content.
-That means writing emails that are designed for humans, not robots.
+The final tip for email marketing activities is to personalize the content.
+Write emails designed for humans, not robots.

 A strategy to help you personalize the content is to ask questions, understand what they are going through, and ask how you can help them.